 Permanent members are those who are going to participate in each step of the assessment even though they probably conduct other work activities in-between.
 This group is your core assessment team.

 Occasional members are those you only need from time-to-time.
-For example, you might want a particular specialist to help with a set of technical interview of someone to help with administration or to compile the final report.
+For example, you might want a particular specialist to help with a set of technical interviews or someone to help with administration or to compile the final report.

 Make sure that you have the authority and permission to use these people’s time and also check that there aren’t any scheduling conflicts during the assessment timeframe.